-Colombian ex-president Uribe resigns Senate seat amid witness tampering probe | Politics
+Colombian ex-President Uribe resigns Senate seat amid witness tampering probe | Politics

-Former Colombian president Alvaro Uribe, who is under investigation for alleged witness tampering, resigned his Senate seat on Tuesday.
+Former Colombian President Alvaro Uribe, who is under investigation for alleged witness tampering, resigned his Senate seat on Tuesday after being placed under house arrest earlier this month.

-The Supreme Court placed Uribe, perhaps the South American country's most divisive politician, under detention in a unanimous decision this month that cited potential for obstruction of justice.
+The Supreme Court placed Uribe, perhaps the South American country's most divisive politician, under detention in a unanimous decision that cited potential for obstruction of justice.
 He has said he is innocent.

-In a letter to the Senate president posted on Twitter, Uribe said the house arrest and what he called violations of legal guarantees impeded him from remaining a lawmaker.
+In a resignation letter to the Senate president posted on Twitter, Uribe listed a variety of reasons that he said had prompted him to "annul any expectation that I can return to the Senate."

+Along with his house arrest, Uribe said eight procedural guarantees had been violated and that wiretaps which form part of the case were illegal.
+He also said his "political and journalistic adversaries" had received selective leaks of case documents.
+The whole of a more than 1,500-page court document regarding the house arrest ruling became public a few days after the decision.

+In his letter, Uribe expressed his support for a judicial reform proposed by his Democratic Center party that has gained steam amid his court case.
+"I vote for justice reform that de-politicizes by changing the system of electing magistrates," the letter said.
+"The fight to defend the freedom of Colombia is an unrenounceable imperative."

 - READ MORE ON: